Your step-by-step guide to funeral planning

 There are lots of different types of coffins to choose from.
 It can help to look at what’s available online before you make a decision.

 Coffins are usually made of either solid wood, chipboard, metal, cardboard or other biodegradable materials.
-Lots of coffins can also be personalised with images.
+Sometimes coffins can also be personalised with images.

 To make sure you get the right sized coffin, you’ll need to know the deceased’s height and weight.